 As a student, Wolbrette served as editor in chief of the Tulane Law Review, graduated first in her class and received the law school's highest awards.
 The New Orleans Bar Association recently honored her as the 23rd woman lawyer licensed in the city, where she initially practiced with Duke & Porterie.
 She then worked as a Louisiana assistant attorney general and in 1968 argued before the U.S. Supreme Court in Duncan v.
 Louisiana, a key case that defined when a potential criminal penalty triggers the right to a jury trial.
 From 1976 to 1988, Wolbrette was an administrative law judge for the Social Security Administration, retiring as chief judge.

 One of the law school's earliest women students, she graduated first in her class and went on to become the first woman attorney hired by a Louisiana law firm (Deutsch Kerrigan), a leader in the New Orleans bar, and a legendary trial attorney.
-Ms. Berkett, who celebrates her 100th birthday later this month, will serve as Tulane Law School's graduation speaker this May.
+Ms. Berkett, who celebrates her 100th birthday later this month, will serve as Tulane Law School's graduation speaker in May 2013.